kailash-manasarovar/statement/docs/timeline/2024/february.md

 - He tells me now he prayed incessantly for something, help, and I came along.
 It seemed reasonable to me, still does.
 - In a DM, he tries to recruit me to his honey trap organization.
 This is on February 20th.
 - I refuse in no uncertain terms.
-- I have a copy of [my side of the conversation](../../content/images/threats/mark-moseley-mail.pdf) and I am sure this document contained both sides of the conversation when I originally copied it!
+- I have a copy of [the whole DM here](../../content/images/threats/mark-moseley-mail-in-full.pdf).
 - At the end of this chat, when I refuse to sign up to whatever he wants me to do - he'd said using fake accounts to find lonely men looking for love, or something like this - he threatens me with violence.
 - His message says: "I hope you find an excellent plastic surgeon for your face."